 (B) The Resource Entity shall demonstrate to the satisfaction of ERCOT through simulation studies conducted by the Resource Entity or a qualified third party, that the potential Black Start Resource is capable of starting the next start unit’s largest required motor while meeting the next start unit’s minimum startup Load requirements.

-Potential BSS bidders may request next start unit information from ERCOT prior to the selection process to satisfy this requirement.
-ERCOT shall request this information from the designated next start unitas follows: ERCOT may require any Generation Resource to provide largest motor startup information and unit startup energy requirements as needed to validate Black Start proposals or plans submitted by other Generation Resources.
-Such data, if requested by ERCOT, shall be provided by the QSE representing the Generation Resource or the Generation Resource Entity to ERCOT within 30 days.
-Such information shall be considered Protected Information by the requesting Resource Entity when provided to the Resource Entity;
+(iii) Potential Black Start Resources may request from ERCOT the information detailed in paragraph (3)(d)(ii)(B) above of the next start unit prior to the satisfaction of this requirement.
+ERCOT shall request this information from the designated next start unit.
+Such data, if requested by ERCOT, shall be provided by the QSE or Resource Entity representing the next start unit to ERCOT within 30 days.
+Such information shall be considered Protected Information by the requesting Resource Entity;

-(iii) If a physical test is performed, the test shall commence with a Basic Starting Test, followed by a Line Energizing Test when required and a Load-Carrying Test as a stand-alone test or part of the Next Start Resource Test;
+(iv) If a physical test is performed, the test shall commence with a Basic Starting Test, followed by a Line Energizing Test when required and a Load-Carrying Test as a stand-alone test or part of the Next Start Resource Test;

-(iv) If a physical test is performed, the Black Start Resource must remain stable (in both voltage and frequency) and controlling voltage for 30 minutes;
+(v) If a physical test is performed, the Black Start Resource must remain stable (in both voltage and frequency) and controlling voltage for 30 minutes;

-(v) If a physical test is performed, this test may be performed together with the Basic Starting Test, Line Energizing Test when required, and Load Carrying Test in one 30 minute interval; and
+(vi) If a physical test is performed, this test may be performed together with the Basic Starting Test, Line Energizing Test when required, and Load-Carrying Test in one 30 minute interval; and

-(vi) Each Black Start Resource must pass the Next Start Resource Test once every five years.
+(vii) Each Black Start Resource must pass the Next Start Resource Test once every five years.